miguelgondu/blog_hugo/content/posts/2023-07-31/intro-to-bo.md

 title: "Bayesian Optimization using Gaussian Processes: an introduction"
 slug: intro-to-bo
 image: /static/assets/bo_blogpost/bo_w_TS.gif
+summary: An introduction to Bayesian optimization using Gaussian Processes.
 ---

 > This blogpost is an adaptation of Chap.
 3 in [my dissertation](https://www.miguelgondu.com/assets/phdthesis.pdf).
 Check it out if you're interested!